Web UI

 - Adapter filter — narrow the view to a specific Bluetooth adapter.

-- Status filter — filter by playing, idle, reconnecting, released, or error states.
+- Status filter — filter by playing, idle, standby, reconnecting, released, or error states.

-- Selection controls — select all visible devices, then apply group volume, mute, pause, reconnect, or release.
+- Selection controls — select all visible devices, then apply group volume, mute, or pause.

 - Grid/List toggle — switch between card view and table view.